IoriBranford/beeshooter/genesis/POSTMORTEM.md

 # Honey Soldier MD Postmortem

-This week I released my first Sega Genesis game, Honey Soldier MD.
+Last week I released my first Sega Genesis game, Honey Soldier MD.
 I want to document my development experience in the hope that it will be useful and inspiring to other developers.

 ## Background